Create the cutest snowman hoop ornament using buttons, ribbon and an embroidery hoop! A fun holiday craft for a snowy day :)

 Now is the time to add the ribbon bow if you want or fringe the edges of the scarf tails.

-Tomorrow will be day eight of my Crafty Christmas series and I have a new pattern I am so excited to share with you!
+Tomorrow will be day eight of my 12 Days of Holiday Crafting series and I have a new pattern I am so excited to share with you!

 Do have a printable pattern for the hat?